Mohamed-Sultan-Sultan/Mock-API/README.md

 #Mock API (Employees)

-Mock ApI project using Java, Maven , RestAssured, TestNG and POM in the project
+Mock ApI project using Java, Maven, RestAssured, TestNG, and POM in the project

 #Tech Stach:

 Java
 Maven
 RestAssured
 TestNG

-It's demo project for using Github and RestAssured
+It's a demo project for using Github and RestAssured